Elevate-Code/streamlit-projectstarter/README.md

 ## Deploying to Railway.app
 - Dashboard > New Project > Deploy from GitHub repo
+- Select Add variables, under **Variables** add `PORT` with value `8501`
 - If you get a "Invalid service name" error create a blank service and then link the repo under Settings > Source Repo
-- If needed, update project name
+- Click `x` to close open service, click Settings and update project name from auto-generated one, use repo name
-- Click on the service, under **Variables**:
+- Click on the service (if you see Failed deployment, dont worry about it yet) under **Settings**:
-    - Add `PORT` with value `8501`
-- In the service, under **Settings**:
+    - At the top click 📝 to change service name to "app-py" or similar
-    - Environment > Domains, click `Generate Domain`, this will be the public URL, change if needed
+    - Networking > Public Networking, click `Generate Domain`, this will be the public URL, change if needed
-    - Service > Service Name, change to "app" or similar
-    - Service > Start Command, enter `streamlit run app.py`
+    - Deploy > Custom Start Command, enter `streamlit run app.py`
+- You should see a large banned that says "Apply 2 changes", click Deploy, wait about 5 minutes total
 - You should now be able to view the app at the public URL
 - For debugging deployment issues, in the service, under **Deployments**:
     - Click on the latest deployment > `View Logs`